Disney is full of hidden gems, and one of our favorites is the Behind the Seeds tour at Epcot.

 Even though this is a primarily an educational and informational tour, there are still some fun “hidden” nods to somebody else…

-An hour may seem like a long time to talk about plants but the time really did fly by.
+An hour may seem like a long time to discuss plants, but the time really did fly by.

 Some final thoughts